Mary Paley Marshall

-Mary Marshall (née Paley; 24 October 1850 – 19 March 1944) was an economist who in 1874 had been one of the first women to take the Tripos examination at Cambridge University – although, as a woman, she had been excluded from receiving a degree.
+Mary Marshall (née Paley; 24 October 1850 – 19 March 1944) was a British economist who in 1874 was one of the first women to take the Tripos examination at Cambridge University – although, as a woman, she was excluded from receiving a degree.
 She was one of a group of five women who were the first to be admitted to study at Newnham College, the second women's college to be founded at the University.

 Childhood

 Paley was born in the village of Ufford, near Stamford, Lincolnshire, second daughter of the Reverend Thomas Paley and his wife Judith née Wormald.
 Her father was Rector of Ufford and a former Fellow of St John's College, Cambridge.
 She was a great-granddaughter of the theologian and philosopher William Paley.

 Education

-She was educated at home, excelling in languages: in 1871, after performing well in entrance exams, she earned a scholarship to become one of the first five students at the recently founded Newnham College in Cambridge.
-She took the Moral Sciences Tripos in 1874, and was classed between a first and second-class, though as a woman she was debarred from graduation.
-Paley sat the exam with Amy Bulley.
-They were some of the first women to take tripos examinations and they sat the exams in Marion and Benjamin Hall Kennedy's drawing room.
-Paley described Professor Kennedy as excitable, but he would sometimes doze whilst invigilating.
-The only evidence she was given of her work was a confidential letter from her examiners.
-Women sitting the tripos examination was a milestone for Cambridge University and the importance can be gauged by the people involved.
-The people who delivered Paley and Bulley's papers were Alfred Marshall, Henry Sidgwick, John Venn and Sedley Taylor.
-She was to pass with honours but this did not entitle her to an official degree.
-Cambridge was to resist recognising its own women graduates; a restriction that was, later, to be supported by her future husband.